Using Async Effectively in LangGraph

 • Launching too much work at once: asyncio.gather() is easy to overuse.
 Add a semaphore or another limiter before you discover the API’s rate limit the hard way.

 • Hiding side effects inside replayable nodes: with persistence enabled, retries and resumes are features, not bugs.
-Keep external side effects idempotent or isolate them so replay does not create duplicates.
+Keep external side effects idempotent or isolate them so replay doesn’t create duplicates.

 One short footnote is worth calling out.
-If you are stuck on Python earlier than 3.11, LangGraph’s async streaming docs currently require a bit more manual work around context propagation.
-That is another good reason to prefer Python 3.11+ for new LangGraph projects.
+If you’re stuck on Python earlier than 3.11, LangGraph’s async streaming docs currently require a bit more manual work around context propagation.
+That’s another good reason to prefer Python 3.11+ for new LangGraph projects.

 Wrapping Up